 Long Island University, CW Post

 Karina has been playing the violin since she was nine years old.
 Throughout the years she excelled within various performing groups and was given the title of Concert Mistress from grade 7 through grade 12.
-During her time at Post, she furthered her studies in violin, viola and cello and received her Bachelor's in Music Education.
-Karina has been teaching students of all ages for over four years.
+Throughout the years, she was a member of the Gemini Youth Symphony Orchestra, and the Usdan Orchestra IV.
+During her time at Post, she furthered her studies in violin, viola and cello and received her Bachelor’s in Music Education.
+Karina has been teaching students of all ages for over seven years.
 She highly believes in the value of a well-rounded education and makes sure that all of her students can read, write and perform music to the best of their ability.

 “Without music life would be a mistake.” – F.W.
 Nietzsche

 Stephanie has been playing music her whole life and is constantly searching for new musical experiences.
-She is a co-founder of Adelphi's very first a capella group, of which she used to sing and beatbox for.
-An avid songwriter as well, she won the Adelphi's Got Talent show with a song that she wrote for voice and guitar.
-Stephanie has a vast background of working with people in musical environments, and loves to share her knowledge and experiences with people who aspire to be the best musicians they can be.
-Musicians of all ages come with strengths and weaknesses, and Stephanie would love to help them expand upon their strengths while improving their weaknesses.
-Music is innate in all of us and Stephanie would love to be a part of the journey of many aspiring musicians.
+She is a co-founder of Adelphi’s very first a capella group, of which she used to sing and beatbox for.
+She has been singing and playing the piano for many years, and is proficient in teaching a multitude of styles, ages and levels.
+Stephanie is also a songwriter as well, and won the Adelphi’s Got Talent show with a song that she wrote for voice and guitar.
+Stephanie has a vast background of teaching, and loves to share her knowledge and experiences with people who aspire to be the best musicians they can be.
+Musicians of all ages come with strengths and weaknesses, and Stephanie excels at helping students expand upon their strengths while improving their weaknesses.
+Music is innate in all of us and Stephanie would love to be part of the journey of many aspiring musicians.

 “What I express when I sing I cannot express when I speak.” – S. McKenna

-Band Director/Bass/ Guitar/ Drums/ Violin/ Viola/ Cello/ Band/ String Ensemble/ Writer for Center Stage Magazine
+Bass/ Guitar/ Drums/ Band/Writer for Center Stage Magazine